BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 When you run a request (ie via Postman), it hits the Laravel application.
 Laravel will load every single Service Provider it has defined into `config/app.php` and [auto discovered ](https://laravel.com/docs/packages#package-discovery) providers as well.

-Restify injects the `RestifyApplicationServiceProvider` in your `config/app.php` and it also has an auto discovered provider called `LaravelRestify\LaravelRestifyServiceProvider`.
+Restify injects the `RestifyApplicationServiceProvider` in your `config/app.php` and it also has an auto discovered provider called `\Binaryk\LaravelRestify\LaravelRestifyServiceProvider`.

 - The `LaravelRestifyServiceProvider` is booted first.
 This will basically push the `RestifyInjector` middleware at the end of the middleware stack.